 What is Inhalant Addiction?

-Inhalants are not a single specific drug but rather a group of chemical agents whose vapors produce an intoxicating effect when they’re inhaled.
+Inhalants are not a single specific drug but rather a group of chemical agents whose vapors produce an intoxicating effect when they’re inhaled, also called huffing.
 The chemicals used as inhalants are often typical household or industrial products that are legal and have legitimate uses beyond their abuse as intoxicants.

 Substances commonly used as inhalants include:

 - Spray paints

 - Shoe polishes

 - Bottled propane

 - Paint thinners

 - Solvents such as benzene or tolulene

 Symptoms of Inhalant Abuse and Addiction